-- 5. A person who has been released from prison in this State or elsewhere [may] shall not be required to present: - (a) Official documentation of his release from prison; [, if it contains the provisions set forth in subsection 3;] or - (b) A court order restoring his civil rights,
+- [5.]
+7. A person who has been honorably discharged from parole in this State or elsewhere [may] must not be required to present: - (a) Official documentation of his honorable discharge from parole; [, if it contains the provisions set forth in subsection 3;] or - (b) A court order restoring his civil rights, - → as proof that he has been restored to the civil [rights set forth in subsection]. - -6. right to vote.